 How are we tracking?

-Interim results for 2020 show that the proportion of Aboriginal students attaining their HSC decreased slightly from the baseline to 45%.
+Interim results for 2021 show that the proportion of Aboriginal students attaining their HSC decreased slightly from the baseline to 43%.
 This is likely to be a slight underestimate, as some students might complete their HSC over a longer timeframe.
-While COVID-19 has disrupted schooling for students, those who attended schools with Premier’s Priority initiatives have reported promising increases in cultural identity scores against a state-wide decline.
-These schools, in partnership with communities, moved quickly to provide students with a range of practical supports, including securing access to laptops, delivering tutoring online, providing hampers to families and organising regular wellbeing check-ins.
+While COVID-19 and natural disasters disrupted schooling for students, those who attended schools with Premier’s Priority initiatives have reported promising increases in cultural identity scores against a statewide decline.
 Increased system-wide knowledge about Aboriginal students and their secondary pathways to school completion is also enabling more focused and individualised responses to attendance and retention.